EuroNutellaMan/LorPlot/README.md

 ```

 **Windows:**

-NOTE: For windows the code needs to be modified with / instead of \ in all paths.
+NOTE: For windows the code needs to be modified with \ instead of / in all paths in all files first.
 It is recommended to use WSL instead.
 ```
 python C:\\path\to\installation\LorPlot\LorPlot.py
 ```